-Eric Snodgrass is the Director of Undergraduate Studies for the Department of Atmospheric Sciences at the University of Illinois at Urbana-Champaign.
-Each year, he guides over 1500 students through the wild side of weather in ATMS 120: Severe and Hazardous Weather.
-He teaches advanced courses on General Physical Meteorology (ATMS 201), Meteorological Instrumentation (ATMS 315), Economics of Weather (ATMS 491) and supervises numerous Capstone Research projects.
-Snodgrass also teaches ENSU 310: Renewable and Alternative Energy for the Environmental Sustainability Program.
-He advises all undergraduate majors and minors in atmospheric science (~100 students) and supervises graduate teaching assistants and master’s students.
-He serves on numerous committees and boards on campus including the Provost’s Teaching Advancement Board (Chair), Student Sustainability Committee and the Provost Task Force on Improving Large Enrollment Courses.
-Snodgrass’ research initiatives focus on K-12 science education as well as weather forecasting applications in financial markets.
-He is the co-founder of Global Weather and Climate Logistics, LLC. which is a private company that provides logistical guidance and solutions to weather sensitive financial institutions.
-Recently, his company has merged with Agrible Inc., a precision farm management and predictive analytics company, where he is also co-founder and senior atmospheric scientist.
-He has recently been awarded the LAS Teaching Excellence award and the Campus Teaching Excellence Award.
+Before transitioning to Nutrien Ag Solutions, Eris was the Director of Undergraduate Studies for the Department of Atmospheric Sciences at the University of Illinois at Urbana-Champaign from 2006-2018.
+Each year, he guided over 1800 students through the wild side of weather in ATMS 120: Severe and Hazardous Weather.
+He taught advanced courses on General Physical Meteorology (ATMS 201), Meteorological Instrumentation (ATMS 315), Economics of Weather (ATMS 491) and supervised numerous Capstone Research projects.
+Snodgrass also taught ENSU 310: Renewable and Alternative Energy for the Environmental Sustainability Program.
+He also advised all undergraduate majors and minors in atmospheric science (~100 students) and supervised graduate teaching assistants and master’s students.
+He won many prestigious teaching awards at the University of Illinois including College of Liberal Arts and Sciences Teaching Excellence award, the Campus Teaching Excellence Award, and the Campus Teaching Excellent Award in Online and Distance Education.
 Also, his online version of ATMS 120 was awarded the 2012 “Best Online Course” from the University Professional Continuing Education Association (a national organization).
-This course is also being prepared to become a MOOC through Coursea.
-Currently, his research efforts focus on weather risk involving land-falling tropical cyclones and global agricultural yield projections.